How to split wifi into 2.4 and 5

 Note: Not all routers support band splitting, so make sure to check your router’s documentation or contact the manufacturer if you are unsure.

-See also How to draw a bed
+See also How to fit a roller blind

 Check Router Compatibility and Configuration